This is no ordinary chair.

 Prototype 1.0 was built from laser-cut MDF profiles connected by threaded rods, held rigid through friction by tightening hex nuts at each end.

 However, the method by which the suspended elements were held in place — relying on friction to resist force — proved unsuccessful.
-After repeated tightening and loosening, the MDF wore down to the point that the friction could no longer support the legrest or headrest under the weight of a user, or even against gravity alone (see video below).
+After repeated tightening and loosening, the MDF wore down to the point that the friction could no longer support the legrest or headrest under the weight of a user, or even against gravity alone.

-Prototype 3.0 resolved all of these issues.
-The key realization was that instead of relying on an external ratchet to tighten the elements through friction, the mechanism itself could be embedded within the chair — directly resisting the forces exerted by the legrest and headrest under load.
+The final design iteration resolved these issues.
+The key realization was that, instead of relying on an external ratchet to tighten the elements through friction, the locking mechanism could be integrated into the chair — directly resisting the forces exerted by the legrest and headrest under load, and allowing each element to lock securely while remaining adjustable for transformation.

-Like the previous full-scale prototypes, I began by laser-cutting every wood profile and spacer on the industrial laser cutter.
+Like the previous full-scale prototypes, I began by laser-cutting every wood profile and spacer on the industrial laser cutter nearly 250 pieces in total.

 0:00 - Cutting out the wood profiles on the Kern industrial laser cutter